General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

-To address limitations in base \glspl{llm}’ inherent chemical knowledge---particularly their grasp of specialized representations like \gls{smiles} or structure-property mappings---\textcite{yu2025collaborative} introduced a hybrid architecture augmenting pre-trained \glspl{llm} with task-specific embedding and prediction layers.
-These layers, fine-tuned on domain data, align latent representations of input-output pairs (denoted as \texttt{<x>} and \texttt{<y>} in prompts), enabling the model to map chemical structures and properties into a unified, interpretable space.
-Crucially, the added layers enhance chemical reasoning without sacrificing the flexibility of \gls{icl}, allowing the system to adapt to trends across iterations, similarly to what was done by \textcite{ramos2023bayesian}.
-In their evaluations of molecular optimization benchmarks, such as the \gls{pmo} \autocite{gao2022sample}, they revealed improvements over conventional methods, including \gls{bo}-\gls{gp}, \gls{rl} methods, and \gls{ga}.
+Trying to address limitations in base \glspl{llm}’ inherent chemical knowledge---particularly their grasp of specialized representations like \gls{smiles} or structure-property mappings---\textcite{yu2025collaborative} introduced a hybrid architecture augmenting pre-trained \glspl{llm} with task-specific embedding and prediction layers.
+These layers, fine-tuned on domain data, aligned latent representations of input-output pairs (denoted as \texttt{<x>} and \texttt{<y>} in prompts), enabling the model to map chemical structures and properties into a unified, interpretable space.
+Crucially, the added layers were reported to improve chemical reasoning without sacrificing the flexibility of \gls{icl}, allowing the system to adapt to trends across iterations, similarly to what was done by \textcite{ramos2023bayesian}.
+In their evaluations of molecular optimization benchmarks, such as the \gls{pmo} \autocite{gao2022sample}, they revealed that \gls{llm}-based methods matched or improved over conventional methods, including \gls{bo}-\gls{gp}, \gls{rl} methods, and \gls{ga}.

-\textcite{yu2025collaborative} further highlighted the framework’s extensibility to diverse black-box optimization challenges beyond chemistry.
-This represents one of the most important advantages of using \glspl{llm} as orchestrators of the optimization process.
-The flexibility of natural language in this process enables the procedure to be applied to any optimization process.
-In contrast, classical methods are constrained to the specific task for which they are designed due to the need to train the surrogate model.